-3.1 The personal data that we collect about you depends on our relationship with you.
+3.1: The type of personal data that we collect about you depends on our relationship with you.

-3.2.1 We collect personal data about our clients (including prospective clients) in order to provide and promote our services.
-This includes if you are an individual client, sole trader or unincorporated partnership, or if you are an employee, shareholder or director of a company or limited partnership.
+3.2.1: We collect personal data about our clients (including prospective clients) in order to provide and promote our services.
+This applies equally if you are an individual client, sole trader or unincorporated partnership, or if you are an employee, shareholder or director of a company or limited partnership.

-3.3.1 If you are an individual, sole trader or an unincorporated partnership providing services to Ecosulis (Subcontractor), or a director, employee or shareholder of a Subcontractor, in addition to the information listed above, we sometimes need to ask you to provide us with further information.
-This is so that we can verify your identity and professional standing to our own clients.
-The information we will request includes the following information (Subcontractor Information):
+3.3.1: If you are an individual, sole trader or an unincorporated partnership providing services to Ecosulis (i.e. as a subcontractor), or a director, employee or shareholder of a subcontractor, in addition to the information listed above, we sometimes need to ask you to provide us with further information.
+This is so that we can verify your identity and professional standing on behalf of our own clients.
+The information we will request includes the following (Subcontractor Information):